MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/how-to-open-shared-calendar.md

 #### For Outlook on the web or Outlook Web App

-If you are using browser to connect an Office 365 or Exchange mailbox, select **Outlook On the Web/Outlook Web App**.
+If you are using browser to connect a Microsoft 365 or Exchange mailbox, select **Outlook On the Web/Outlook Web App**.

 :::image type="content" source="media/how-to-open-shared-calendar/outlook-on-the-web.png" alt-text="Screenshot for the homepage of Outlook On The Web.":::